yt203y/yt203y.github.io/_pages/about.md

 ---

 Hello World!

 I'm a computational chemist at Thammasat University.
-I have applied my computational chemistry skills to help my experimental chemist friend to understand their chemistry.
-By training I did use quantum mechanical techniques (pre-DFT) to predict molecular properties.
-However, I've been using more and more molecular dynamics simulation and molecular docking techniques.
-Hopefully I'll be using AI and machine learning for the later part of my career.
+I apply my computational skills to help my experimental chemist friends understand their chemistry.
+By training, I used quantum mechanical techniques to predict molecular properties.
+However, I've been using molecular dynamics simulations and molecular docking techniques more and more.
+Hopefully, I'll be incorporating AI and machine learning in the later part of my career.

-I lead an always small group of students to some interesting research.
-By carrot and stick, I train them to be (with finger cross!) a good researcher and a not so-crazy person.
+I lead a small group of students through some interesting research.
+Through a bit of carrot and stick, I train them to be (fingers crossed!) good researchers and not-so-crazy people.

 Apart from doing science, I enjoy reading, listening to music, and cooking.